rocketbot-cl/ssh_connection/README.md

 # SSH Connection

-Module to connection ssh with a pem file using native ssh command
+Module to connect to a machine through ssh with user and password or a pem file using native ssh command

-## Howto install this module
+## How to install this module

 __Download__ and __install__ the content in 'modules' folder in Rocketbot path

 ## How to use this module

-Eiusmod veniam ut nisi minim in.
-Do et deserunt eiusmod veniam sint aliqua nulla adipisicing laboris voluptate fugiat ullamco elit do.
-Sint amet cillum fugiat excepteur mollit voluptate reprehenderit nisi commodo sint minim.
+To make use of the commands, we must first enable conections through ssh (port 22).

 ## Overview

 1. Connect with pem
-SSH connection with a pem file.
+SSH connection with a pem file or password.

+2. Create folder
+It creates a folder through SSH

+3. Change directory
+It allows to change the currect working directory

+4. Execute command
-2. Execute command
+Execute a command with arguments

+5. Write in file
-Execute command
+Execute a command with arguments

-### Updates
+6. Read a file
+Reads a file through SSH

+7. Close session
+Close the SSH session

 ----